strykeforce/deadeye/docs/src/architecture.md

 ### Shutdown Switch

-The **deadeye-shutdown** daemon checks `GPIO pin 7` of the `J41` header every second and will initiate a system shutdown if the input is pulled high by the shutdown switch for three consecutive seconds.
+The [shutdown service](#shutdown-service) daemon checks `GPIO pin 7` of the Nano `J41` header every second and will initiate a system shutdown if the input is pulled high by the shutdown switch for three consecutive seconds.

 <img src="images/shutdown-schematic.svg" class="figure figure-50"/>